twitchdev/extension-getting-started/README.md

 ## A Closer Look

+*Add intro sentence here*

 ### Extension Architecture

-1. Extension Frontend – comprised of HTML files for the different Extension views and corresponding JavaScript files and CSS.
-The frontend has the following functionality:
+1. Extension Frontend – comprised of HTML files for the different Extension views as well as corresponding JavaScript and CSS files.
+The frontend for the Hello World Extension you are currently running has the following functionality:
     * A button and script (`viewer.js`) that makes a POST call to the EBS to request a color change for the circle.
     * A GET call when the Extension is initialized to change the circle to the current color stored on the EBS.
-2. Extension Backend – EBS that performs the following functionality:
+2. Extension Backend – An EBS that performs the following functionality:
     * Spins up a simple HTTPS server with a POST handler for changing color
     * Validates an Extension JWT
     * Returns a new color using the `/cycle/color` endpoint